A Friday thought on perceptions.

 This was taken at a team family day.
 The team and their families had got together for a celebration.
 We had a family sports day, the sun was shining, the barbecue was yummy and I had laid on an open bar.
 I am wearing the correct clothing for my surroundings and I am smiling because I am happy that work life and family life is coming together and everyone is enjoying themselves.
 Hopefully this time the perception equals reality!

-1 thought on “A Friday thought on perceptions.
+1 thoughts on “A Friday thought on perceptions.

 • Nice Piece Mr Faulkner, this certainly makes you think again about reality Vs perception and how that manifests its way into our leadership & management style 🙂